Kissing Bugs In Texas Raise Concerns About Chagas Disease

 The number of kissing bugs in Texas has increased steadily in recent years.
-As a result, residents are concerned about a rare, but serious, illness called Chagas disease.
-Worldwide, an estimated 6 to 7 million people have been infected with the potentially life-threatening illness.
-Although a majority of the infections are reported in Latin America, it has begun to spread to other areas — including the United States.
+As a result, residents are concerned about a rare but serious illness called Chagas disease.
+Worldwide, an estimated 6 million to 7 million people have been infected with the potentially life-threatening illness.
+Although a majority of the infections are reported in Latin America, it has begun to spread to other areas, including the United States.

 Chagas disease is spread by the Trypanosoma cruzi parasite, which is often present in the feces and urine of triatomine bugs.
 Although they are known by several different names, triatomines are most commonly referred to as kissing bugs.